PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Broadcast Hit

-We now we go back to our *GameController.cs* class and create the *BroadcastHit()* method.
+Now we go back to our *GameController.cs* class and create the *BroadcastHit()* method.
 This method takes three strings representing the name of the tank that got hit, the peerId of the shell, and the shell’s UID.
 This method will have several steps:
-1. We find the tank that is the owner of the shell that hit us and we update its score.
+1. We find the tank that's the owner of the shell that hit us and we update its score.
-2. Create a packet with our tank’s name, the shell owner’s Id and the shell name and send it to all players.
+2. Create a packet with our tank’s name, the shell owner’s Id, and the shell name, and send the packet to all players.

 ```